Chunpai/chunpai.github.io/_posts/2019-04-12-Q-Learning.md

 $$

 As we can see in the operation above, we do not observe the exact policy improvement step, however we can see that the value function is *updated to evaluate the improved policy*.
-This operation can be viewed as an update rule derived from the *Bellman optimality equation*.
+This operation also can be viewed as an update rule derived from the *Bellman optimality equation*.